iotaledger/identity.rs/bindings/stronghold-nodejs/README.md

     const password = "my-password";
     const stronghold = await Stronghold.build(filepath, password);

-    // The creation step generates a keypair, builds an identity
+    // This generates a new keypair stored securely in the above Stronghold,
-    // and publishes it to the IOTA mainnet. let builder = new AccountBuilder({
+    // constructs a new DID Document, and publishes it to the IOTA Mainnet. let builder = new AccountBuilder({
         storage: stronghold,
     });